The Complete Guide to Writing a Book Proposal (with Template)

 What's your experience writing proposals been like?
 Do you have any additional questions about the book proposal template?
 Leave your thoughts in the comments below!

-Huge thanks to editors Jeff Shreve, Geoffrey Stone, Patrick Price, Jennifer Barclay, Fran Lebowitz, Elizabeth Evans, Laura Yorke, Katharine Sands, and Jaimee Garbacik as well as ghostwriter Andrew Crofts for their input and suggestions!
+Huge thanks to editors Jeff Shreve, Geoffrey Stone, Patrick Price, Jennifer Barclay, Fran Lebowitz, Elizabeth Evans, Laura Yorke, Katharine Sands, and Jaimee Garbacik as well as ghostwriters Andrew Crofts and Stacy Ennis for their input and suggestions!